callihiggins/httptest/CONTRIBUTING.md

 1. Push the branch, and open a PR
 1. Keep adding commits until you're ready
-1. Assign someone from [delivery engineering][dv] to indicate that you'd like 1 review
+1. Assign someone from [delivery engineering][dv] to indicate that you'd like a review
 1. Be patient, or ping the reviewer on Slack if it's urgent
 1. Respond to comments by pushing more commits or simply explaining
-1. After the required approval, let the reviewer (or the submitter if from delivery engineering) click the merge button
+1. Once the reviewer has approved the PR:
+  * merge it yourself if you have access
+  * have the reviewer merge
+1. Delete the branch

 #### Guidelines:

+* **Don't push directly to master!**
+* Approvals are required before merging.
+The number of approvals required should be determined by the reviewer
 * This is basically [GitHub Flow][ghf].
 * Follow [Tim Pope's advice][tpa] on commit messages.
-* Don't merge a PR unless you're assigned, but feel free to comment.
 * Push early and often, so your colleagues can see what you're working on.
 * Rebase and force push as often as you like.
 It's your branch.
+* Avoid long running branches